bhauman/figwheel-main/docs/docs/compile_config.md

 runtime environment.

 Figwheel takes advantage of this to inject its code into your environment.
-You can see this in the `hello-world.core` exmample project above.
+You can see this in the `hello-world.core` example project above.
 Fighweel appended several `:preloads` to the
 configuration: